Garden Wedding Celebration

 Our photographer was fantastic!
 We had seen Ben Pollard recommended in Sami Tipi’s guide book and took a look at his website & Instagram account.
-We really wanted natural photos that weren’t staged to capture the day exactly as it was and Ben did just that!
+We really wanted natural photos.
+That weren’t staged to capture the day exactly as it was and Ben did just that!
 He didn’t mind travelling between both of us getting ready and got some great photos of Mat waiting at the church as well as the bridal party walking to the church.
-We were worried that because we weren’t in a proper “venue” aka a back garden, that there wasn’t the location to get any good couple photos.
+We were worried that because we weren’t in a proper “venue” aka a back garden wedding, that there wasn’t the location to get any good couple photos.
 However, Ben did some amazing photos just in the garden and in the evening when the rain came he captured it all, making it look so magical.
 We couldn’t recommend him enough.

 What are your top tips for planning a tipi wedding?

 - Deciding on your tables – whether you want round or straight as this can change how many tipis you have.

 - The set up of the tipis – we loved the idea of a “dancing tipi” this worked brilliantly on the day.